-Trying to select the right air filter for your Albany home can be a daunting experience.
-What’s the best one?
-Does the price reflect the quality?
+Just go to any home improvement store and the choice of home air filters can be dizzying.
+Which brand is best?
+Should you just get the cheapest?
 These are just a couple of the questions that make selecting home air filters so mind-boggling.
 Let Roland J. Down Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a simple way to tell how efficient your current filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then taking standard table salt, start pouring the salt through the filter to see how much comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
-You really should upgrade your filter to something more efficient.
+Here’s a simple way to tell how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then taking standard table salt, begin to pour the salt through the filter to see how much comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
+You really should upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.